 The films are adaptation are not sequels to each other but instead straight adaptations from the booksThis is why there is a loose continuity between the films and why the actor playing Bond changes, as no two films actually share the same continuity; instead they're just continuous film adaptations of different books, like how Interview with the Vampire and Queen of the Damned have different actors and almost no shared continuity but come from the same book series.

-- Some still have continuity between each other, such as Dr. No and From Russia with Love, The Spy Who Loved Me and Moonraker, and Casino Royale and Quantum of Solace.
+- Some still have continuity between each other, such as Dr. No and From Russia with Love; The Spy Who Loved Me and Moonraker; and the Craig era as a whole.

 - Somewhat jossed.
 Other films have connections as well, such as On Her Majesty's Secret Service and For Your Eyes Only and all of the Brosnan films, with characters returning.
 An alternate way of seperating films is by era.
-First, there is the Showa era, which lasted from 1962-1985, with Connery, Lazenby, and Moore being Bond.
+There is the first era, which lasted from 1962-1985, with Connery, Lazenby, and Moore being Bond.
 His age is consistant, being about 30 in Dr. No, and around 53 by A View to a Kill.
-Then there is the Heisei era, with Bond being played by Dalton and Brosnan, lasting from 1987-2002.
+Then there is the second era, with Bond being played by Dalton and Brosnan, lasting from 1987-2002.
 Again, his age works, being in his early 30's in The Living Daylights and about 45 by Die Another Day.
-Then there is the Millenium series, starting with Casino Royale, and ending at an undefined point.
+Then there is the current series, starting with Casino Royale (2006), and ending at an undefined point.
 Those films have the closest continuity to each other, and work better overall.
 Whether each series represents the start of a new continuity, or a different Bond is left up to the viewer to decide.

 - But all the Bonds have links to each other: